firejune/struct.js/README.md

 * Super easy to use

 ### Why?
-This code is not elegance.
+The syntax of handle straight binary is not elegant in javascript.
 ```javascript
 // define struct
 var struct = {